vubiostat/r-yaml/README.md

 ##### indent.mapping.sequence

-By default, sequences that are within a mapping are not indented.
+By default, sequences that are within a mapping context are not indented.

 For example: